CtrlK

 Specificity

-The description names a specific domain (release workflows) and a concrete action ('fail fast'), but it only describes one narrow behavior rather than listing multiple concrete actions or capabilities.
+The description names a specific domain (release workflows) and a concrete action ('fail fast'), but it only describes one narrow behavior rather than listing multiple concrete actions the skill performs.

 2 / 3